Forgot Your Password?

 It is crucial for patients to start taking steps to combat insulin resistance, as, over time, it can lead to major health complications.
-So, here are some tips to help you combat and possibly, reverse insulin resistance.
+So, here are some tips to help you reverse insulin resistance.

 A high fiber diet has been shown to improve one’s insulin sensitivity significantly.
 Studies have shown that fiber from fruits and cereals are inversely associated with the risk of diabetes.
 Therefore, evidence suggests that consuming fiber-rich foods, such as high-fiber cereals, fruits, vegetables, and nuts, can stop the onset of insulin resistance.